Enjoy a relaxing and family-friendly island holiday just off the coast of Western Australia.

 Rottnest Island is a perfect location to see humpback and southern right whales as they make their annual migration along Western Australia's coastline.
 In April about 35,000 whales travel north from the Antarctic to feeding and birthing grounds in the Indian Ocean.
 From late August to November, on their return journey with newborn calves, they spend significant time around Rottnest Island's protected waters, before once more heading south.
-One of the best places to view the whales is from the newly constructed West End Boardwalk, which is accessible by bike or the Island Explorer bus.
+For the best chance at spotting them, join Rottnest Fast Ferries on one of their seasonal two-hour whale watching cruises.
+On dry land, you may be able to spot them from the West End Boardwalk, which is accessible by bike or the Island Explorer bus.

 Meet a quokka

 Rottnest Island is known globally as the home of the cutest and most photogenic animal in the world, the quokka.
 Apart from a small colony on the mainland, they are found nowhere else on Earth.
 These tiny animals, related to wallabies, are found in abundance on the island, and have no fear of humans so will often come right up to visitors.
 Remember that it is illegal to touch or feed quokkas, so keep a respectful distance and use a selfie stick for the best photo.
 Rottnest Island is also home to one of the world's most critically endangered mammals, Gilbert’s potoroo, which have been introduced to the island to help revive the species.